ReactiveX/RxGo/README.md

 		// While there is more events down the stream, times two to the value emitted and append to xnums.
 		OnNext: func(e Event) { xnums = append(xnums, e.Value.(int) * 2) },

-		// If an event emits an error, panic (in this case there is no way an error can occur).
+		// If an event emits an error, panic (in this case it's not possible to get an error).
 		OnError: func(e Event) { panic(e.Error) },

 		// If the observable is about to end (on last event), append 0 to xnums.